KarelZe/thesis/references/obsidian/📥Inbox/@hastietrevorElementsStatisticalLearning2009.md

 “∑(yi − f (xi))2, it is easy to see that the best ˆ cm is just the average of yi in region Rm: ˆ cm = ave(yi|xi ∈” ([Hastie, Trevor et al., 2009, p.
 326](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=326&annotation=NA9G7NDT))

-“Now finding the best binary partition in terms of minimum sum of squares is generally computationally infeasible.
+“Now finding the best binary partition in terms of minimum sum of squares is generally computationally unfeasible.
 Hence we proceed with a greedy algorithm.
 Starting with all of the data, consider a splitting variable j and split point s,” ([Hastie, Trevor et al., 2009, p.
 326](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=326&annotation=MIYD4IEF))

 “For each splitting variable, the determination of the split point s can be done very quickly and hence by scanning through all of the inputs, determination of the best pair (j, s) is feasible.” ([Hastie, Trevor et al., 2009, p.
 326](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=326&annotation=28H5RAJP))